Configure Storage in the Helm Chart

 --set storage.persistentVolume.size=<custom-size>Gi

-The instructions for resizing PersistentVolumes vary depending on the way the your filesystem is allocated.
+The instructions for resizing PersistentVolumes vary depending on the way your file system is allocated.
 Follow the recommended process for your system.
 You do not need to make any configuration changes to the Helm chart.

 To prevent accidental loss of data, PersistentVolumesClaims are not deleted when Redpanda brokers are removed from a cluster.
 It is your responsibility to delete PersistentVolumeClaims when they are no longer needed.
 Check the reclaim policy of your PersistentVolumes before deleting a PersistentVolumeClaim.